ne0YT/Linux-Subsystem-for-Windows_Seamless_windows_apps_on_Linux/README.md

 ```

 **SaveWindows -App:**

 If you set this up as I did, there's not too much overhead and the VM only restores/starts as soon as you open the first "run with Windows-File".
 In addition to this, in order to improve performance further, the program ```SaveWindows``` saves the state of the win10-VM, and restarts it when needed, so you can temporarily use your full performance on Linux.

-**umountRoot**
+**umountRoot:**

 Since giving Windows read/write access to the root of the host Linux system is not secure, or if you are paranoid about Windows tracking, you can pause mounting the root of the host system.
-To do this, run "umountRoot" from your DE menu.
+To do this, run ```umountRoot``` from your DE menu.
 It will then be mounted again the next time you run any file using "run with Windows-File".

 **powershell.exe.lnk:**

 Launch Powershell (need to be opened "using Windows")

 **uninstall_LSW.sh:**

-If you want to remove this great Tool.. just run "uninstall_LSW.sh"
+If you want to remove this great Tool.. just run ```uninstall_LSW.sh```